astei/libdeflate-java/README.md

 * libdeflate does not support a streaming API yet.
 Should a streaming API be added to `libdeflate` we will add support for it.
 * libdeflate is only optimized for x86, x86_64 and aarch64.
 This should be sufficient for the vast majority of users, and there are generic routines in case your platform does not have an optimized routine.
+* Some JVMs may choose to intrinsicify certain `java.util.zip` APIs.
+In general, the deflate and inflate implementations are not intrinsified, whereas CRC32 computations are.
+We must hook into libdeflate through JNI, which does introduce some overhead.
+It is hoped that projects like [Project Panama](https://openjdk.java.net/projects/panama/) will reduce this overhead and eliminate the requirement to use JNI except to support backwards compatibility.
+(In other words, the final state of this project is to wrap the regular libdeflate library directly without marshalling across the JNI layer.)

 ## Compatibility